Sensory Processing Disorder in Children At School

 In particular Max and Me(#Ad) is probably the best book written for children, about sensory processing disorder in children, so if you can track down a copy, it will be a great read for your child as well as anyone working with your child.

 • Take a look at these simple sensory integration activities you can incorporate into your daily life to help your child cope.
+Some of these make good recess activities.

 I hope you found this page helpful and that it gave you some insight into how sensory processing issues can affect children in school.